 Common Symptoms of Postpartum Psychosis

-There are varying symptoms that can occur with Postpartum Psychosis which may change rapidly in a short period of time.
-Having a personal history of being diagnosed with bipolar disorder, depression, schizoaffective disorder or other mood disorders may cause some confusion as the presentation can initially appear to be similar to these disorders.
+There are varying symptoms that can occur with postpartum psychosis that may change rapidly in a short period of time.
+Having a personal history of being diagnosed with bipolar disorder, depression, schizoaffective disorder, or other mood disorders may cause some confusion as the presentation can initially appear to be similar to these disorders.

 - Disorientation